 College of Business and Technology-Hialeah Undergraduate Student Diversity

 During the 2017-2018 academic year, there were 140 full-time undergraduates at CBT College - Hialeah.

 How Much Does College of Business and Technology-Hialeah Cost?overall average net price of CBT College - Hialeah is $11,675.
 The affordability of the school largely depends on your financial need since net price varies by income group.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CBT College - Hialeah, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At CBT College - Hialeah, approximately 100% of students took out student loans averaging $8,000 a year.
 That adds up to $32,000 over four years for those students.

-How Much Money Do CBT College - Hialeah Graduates Make?students who graduate with a bachelor's degree from CBT College - Hialeah make about $23,800 a year during their first few years of employment after graduation.
-Unfortunately, this is 40% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do CBT College - Hialeah Graduates Make?bachelor's degree recipients from CBT College - Hialeah make around $23,800 per year during the early years of their employment.
+This is about 40% less that the average pay for college graduates overall.
+However, graduates with your major may make more.